 Foregrounding primary research.

 Historicizing writing publics helps students defamiliarize the present and ask important questions about power relations, changes in culture, old and new technologies, and writing processes.
 For this reason, I often ask students to work with primary source material by searching and browsing physical and digital archives in our libraries and the surrounding community.
-In my DIY Publishing course, for example, students begin the Tactile Proof unit by visiting the Special Collections Resource Center (SCRC) searching for an example of independent publishing and asking questions related to its origins, materiality, circulation, conflicts, audience, and significance.
+In my Self-Publishing course, for example, students begin the Tactile Proof unit by searching for an example of independent publishing and asking questions related to its origins, materiality, circulation, conflicts, audience, and significance.
 They then represent their findings by publishing a program for their classmates.

 Building (slowly) toward multimodal/public engagement.